 As discussed in the accounting policies above, the Directors assess impairment of assets at each reporting date, on a property by property basis.
 The Directors' take into consideration trade performance during the year and open market value as to whether there is an indication that an asset may be permanently impaired.
 When necessary external valuations are carried out.
-This year has seen bank valuations being done as this is required every seven years.
-There has been one impairment in the year £150,000 (2022: no impairment).
+There were no impairments made in the year (2023: £150,000).